5 Best Python Web Scraping Libraries in 2023

 How to scrape a web page using Requests

 Let's work with a Vue Storefront page with a list of kitchen products.
-There are five items listed on the website and each one of them has a title on a span tag with a class of sf-product-card__title
+Each of the five items on the page has a title on a span

 .